Power BI Dashboard vs Report: Key Differences Explained

 A Power BI report is a highly interactive and customizable in-depth analysis tool that can span multiple pages, each containing as many visuals (charts, graphs, tables, and maps) as you want.
 They’re interactive representations of data insights, allowing users to analyze data by exploring visual elements.

-You can click on a data point in a bar chart and it can effect a line chart on the same page, for example.
+For example, you can click on a data point in a bar chart to affect a line chart on the same page.
 Users can apply filters and slicers to customize the view of the data and focus on specific areas of interest.
-Reports can also be connected to live data sources or scheduled to refresh automatically, so you always have up-to-date data available.
-It’s also important to note that reports are generated through Power BI Desktop.
+Reports can connect to live data sources or be scheduled to refresh automatically, so you always have up-to-date data available.
+It's also important to note that you use Power BI Desktop to generate reports.

 Use Cases and Benefits of Power BI Reports